anuragphadnis/VoidHacksStyleTransfer/README.md

 image x is a low-resolution input, the content target yc is the ground-truth highresolution image, and the style reconstruction loss is not used; we train one network per super-resolution factor.

-Dependencies of the system:
+#Dependencies:
-open-cv
+- open-cv
-tensorflow
+- tensorflow
-pytorch
+- pytorch
-flask
+- flask